minghao2016/combiroc/README.md

 reports$Metrics
 ```

-## Documentation and tutorials
+## Full Documentation - Tutorial

-Main documentation is in the package's vignette.
-You can also find the web version of the documentation at the [combiroc-package website](https://ingmbioinfo.github.io/combiroc/index.html) created with `pkgdown`.
+Full documentation is in the package's vignette.
+You can also find the rendered version of the vignette in the [combiroc-package website](https://ingmbioinfo.github.io/combiroc/index.html) created with `pkgdown`.

+## Development

+If you find a bug, or to share ideas for improvement, feel free to [start an issue](https://github.com/ingmbioinfo/combiroc/issues).
+We do have a roadmap but we also listen!

 ## Contributors